 There are many children in foster care who have a wide range of conditions that impact their ability to engage in everyday activities, look after themselves and thrive.
 This includes sensory disabilities, learning difficulties and mobility problems.
-We’re looking for dedicated individuals who can provide these children with a stable, loving home and help them to manage their physical, emotional or learning disabilities and complex medical conditions.

 This fee comprises of two elements: